Mohamed Ali Yusuf: Director of the Puntland Peace Center

 In January 2010, Gaagaab chaired a conference on security in Galkayo in his capacity as Director of the Galkayo Education Center for Peace and Development (GECPD).

 In November 2011, after a disagreement between the Puntland and Galmudug governments regarding security, Gaagaab called on both sides to reach a peaceful resolution.

 In January 2014, Gaagaab ran for the Puntland presidential elections as an opposition candidate from the Mudugu region, but announced his withdrawal, leaving it to Ali Haji Warsame.
 However, Ali Haji Warsame did not become president also.
-In August 2014, Gaagaab criticized the Federal Republic of Somalia government's decision to merge Galmudug and Himan and Heeb to create the Central Regions State as a violation of the federal system.
+In August 2014, Gaagaab criticized the Federal Republic of Somalia government's decision to merge Galmudug and Himan and Heeb to create the Central Regions State as unconstitutional for violation of the federal system.

 Member of the Federal Parliament

 In August 2021, Gaagaab became a Somali Senator representing Puntland.
-He served on the Committee On Rules of Procedure.
+He served on the Committee on Rules of Procedure.

 He served from 11 August 2021 to 26 April 26, 2022 as Interim Speaker of the Senate of Somalia.

 In March 2024 he opposed amendments to the Constitution of Somalia which caused the Constitutional crisis in Somalia.